-- Q. May a candidate or a relative of a candidate serve as a pollworker for the election in which he/she is running? - A. No. This is not legally allowed. - Q. May a candidate host a polling place at his/her residence or office on Election Day? - A. No. This is not legally allowed.
+- Q. May a candidate or a relative of a candidate serve as a pollworker for the election in which he/she is running? - A. No. This is not allowed under California law and Registrar-Recorder/County Clerk policy. - Q. May a candidate host a polling place at his/her residence or office on Election Day? - A. No. This is not legally allowed.